crramirez/windows-uwp.es-es/windows-apps-src/gaming/tutorial--adding-sound.md

     if (masteringEngine == nullptr)
     {
-        // Audio is not available, so return. m_audioAvailable = false;
+        // Audio is not available so just return. m_audioAvailable = false;
         return;
     }

-    // Create and reuse a single source voice for the single sound effect in this sample.
+    // Create a source voice for this sound effect.
     DX::ThrowIfFailed(
         masteringEngine->CreateSourceVoice(
             &m_sourceVoice,